LearnersGuild/guide/Game_Manual/Basic_Gameplay.md

 During this stage, learners vote on goals from the goal library for their particular craft.
 The goal library for your craft is located in the appropriate craft repo under the [GuildCrafts][guildcrafts] organization.

+Any learner can add goals to the library, just follow the template and instructions in the goal repository.

 Each learner chooses their top two goals from the list.
 It's best to choose goals that are both _relevant_ to the skills you wish to acquire and appropriately _challenging_ given your current skill level.

 Use the `/vote` command to vote on goals.